spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/index.html.md

 {: .no_toc}

-The GitLab Marketing team includes multiple Departments organized as: Product Marketing, Integrated Marketing, Sales Development, Marketing Strategy and Operations, and Community Relations.
-This page documents shared team practices and processes, while the [individual team handbooks](/handbook/marketing/#marketing-handbooks) contain more detailed information about each sub-team.
+The GitLab Marketing team includes multiple Departments organized as: [Product Marketing](/handbook/marketing/#product-marketing), [Integrated Marketing](/handbook/marketing/#integrated-marketing), [Sales Development](/handbook/marketing/#sales-development), [Marketing Strategy and Platforms](/handbook/marketing/#marketing-strategy-and-platforms), [Community Relations](/handbook/marketing/#community-relations), and [Corporate Communications](/handbook/marketing/#corporate-communications).
+This page documents shared team practices and processes, while the individual team handbooks contain more detailed information about each sub-team.

 ## Marketing OKRs
 Each quarter, the Marketing team creates OKRs (Objectives and Key Results) in Ally that cascade from the [CEO's OKRs](/company/okrs/#most-recent-okrs).